semanticdata/obsidian-pomodoro/README.md

 ## Why Choose PomoBar?

 - 🧘 **Stay Focused, Not Distracted:** PomoBar lives in your status bar, providing a constant but subtle reminder of your work session without cluttering your workspace.
+- 🔊 **Optional Audio Notifications:** Get gentle sound alerts when timers complete—choose from default sounds or use your own custom audio files.
 - 🖱️ **Intuitive & Quick Controls:** Manage your timers with simple clicks—no need to open new windows or type commands.
 - 🔄 **Automated Flow:** Automatically cycles between work and break periods, so you can keep your momentum going.
-- ⚙️ **Fully Customizable:** Head to the settings to adjust the duration of your work sessions and breaks to fit your personal workflow perfectly.
+- ⚙️ **Fully Customizable:** Adjust timer durations, enable/disable sounds, and personalize your Pomodoro experience to fit your workflow perfectly.

 ## How It Works